Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 Of course, this is less useful if quantizing to lower precision harms model accuracy.
 The first part of this blog introduces the quantization formulation, and explores techniques for minimising such degradations.

-Reducing peak memory by quantizing from FP16 to INT8 is pretty much guaranteed.
+Reducing peak memory usage by quantizing from FP16 to INT8 is pretty much guaranteed.
 However, *achieving throughput improvements is more difficult*.
 The main challenge stems from overheads associated with the quantization/dequantization operations, which can mask performance gains from the blazingly fast INT8 [Tensor Core](https://www.nvidia.com/en-gb/data-center/tensor-cores/#:~:text=Tensor%20Cores%20enable%20mixed%2Dprecision,performance%20computing%20(HPC)%20tasks.) matrix multiplies.
 The second part of this blog explores the nuances around achieving peak performance on GPU.

 # Contents